Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 I have always loved how Dustin from *Stranger Things* says "here goes nothing" before executing an impossible plan.
 According to [Reddit](https://www.reddit.com/r/etymology/comments/3iwni1/here_goes_nothing/), this phrase means "you have nothing left to lose" or that "even if it fails, you don't lose anything of value."
 That's probably the mindset to have when interviewing with companies everybody wants to join today.

 For ML engineers, companies like Google, Meta, Pinterest, and LinkedIn have established ranking teams, good compensations, and standard "ML design + LeetCode + behavior" interview rounds.
-I wrote about how to tackle standard ML interviews in my previous {{< backlink "mle_interviews" "post" >}}.
+I wrote about how to tackle standard MLE interviews in my previous {{< backlink "mle_interviews" "post" >}}.

 For applied/non-research ML or research engineers, only a few places pay more than the above: research engineers at {xAI, OpenAI, Anthropic, DeepMind} and ML engineers at {Netflix, Roblox, Snap, Databricks}.
 Some have interview rounds I find genuinely scary, e.g.,